 Q: How does the work culture differ from home?
 Do you have any tips for expats doing business in Portugal?

 A: It seems to be a lot more relaxed, and many businesses don't seem to have caught on to the idea of the internet.

 Q: Is there any other advice you would like to offer new expat arrivals?

-A: The same as everyone else says but hardly one does: learn the language.
-Despite the fact that most younger Portuguese people speak fluent English, not speaking Portuguese will make some transactions and social interaction difficult.
-Without the language you will always be an outsider.
+A: The same as everyone else says, but hardly anyone does: learn the language.
+Despite the fact that most younger Portuguese people speak fluent English, not speaking Portuguese will make some transactions and social interactions difficult.
+Without the language, you will always be an outsider.

 ~Interviewed April 2016